datafordemocracy/public-interest-data-2020/docs/schedule.md

 * Catherine D'Ignazio and Laura Klein.
 2019. *Data Feminism* (open draft version).
 MIT Press.
 [Chapter 7: The Power Chapter.](https://bookbook.pubpub.org/pub/7ruegkt6) -- the final, published, version will be avialable in March 2020.

 Reference/Resource:
-* Garrett Grolemund and Hadley Wickham, [R for Data Science, Ch 1.4-1.6, Ch 4, Ch 5.1-5.6, 6, 8](https://r4ds.had.co.nz/index.html) -- if you're new to R, these are well worth your time, and pretty short.
+* Garrett Grolemund and Hadley Wickham, [R for Data Science, Ch 1.4-1.6, Ch 4, Ch 5.1-5.6, 6, 8](https://r4ds.had.co.nz/index.html)
+	- if you're new to R, these are well worth your time (and pretty short); primarily intended as a resource for while you're working with the data

 ### 2/24 Local Context/Past Work, Understanding our Data, Data Provenance and Processing